Data Processing and Analytics Connection Profiles

 Cluster Name |

-Defines the name of the HDInsight cluster. |
+Defines the name of the HDInsight cluster to connect. |

 Cluster Username |